Full-Batch Gradient Descent Outperforms One-Pass SGD: Sample Complexity Separation in Single-Index Learning: Strong recovery and iteration complexity

 \begin{thm} Consider the truncated quadratic activation in \eqref{eq:sigmadef-noc}, where $M$ is a large enough constant (independent of $n$, $d$).
 Let $\theta_t$ be obtained after $t$ steps of the gradient descent iteration in \eqref{eq:gditer}, with learning rate $\eta\le c/M^2$.
 Assume that the initialization is sampled uniformly from the sphere of radius $r_0=d^{-15}$, that is, $\theta_0\sim {\rm Unif}(r_0\,\cS^{d-1})$.
 Let $d$ be large enough and $n\ge CM^4 d$.
 Then, for all $t\ge \bar t$, it holds that, with probability at least $1-2/d^2$,

 where $\alpha, C$ are numerical constants (independent of $n, d, M$) and $\bar t\le C\log d/\eta$. \end{thm}

-To our knowledge, this is the first convergence rate and strong recovery guarantee for learning single-index models with information exponent $2$ using standard full-batch GD starting from random (uninformed) initialization in the proportional (finite $n/d$) regime.
+To our knowledge, this is the first convergence rate and strong recovery guarantee for learning single-index models with information exponent $2$ using standard full-batch GD in the proportional regime (i.e., empirical loss with finite $n/d$).
 We remark that the requirement $r_0=d^{-15}$ can be relaxed to a lower power of $1/d$ at the cost of a more involved argument.

 In Figures \ref{fig:overlap} and \ref{fig:norm}, we track the growth of overlap and norm as a function of the number of GD steps (note that to guarantee small squared loss, we need to check the convergence of both quantities).
 We observe that, as the dimension gets larger (while keeping $n/d$ constant), the training dynamics takes longer to converge.
 In Figure~\ref{fig:logd_time} we quantitatively verify the required $T\simeq \log d$ runtime predicted by Theorem \ref{thm:strong}.